 Aid workers may go out at short notice, Many are 'regulars' and have had previous experience of these, often very stressful, situations.

-Sometimes individuals make their rapid response own arrangements and this risks being very ill prepared for what they will encounter and they end up 'getting in the way' or needing aid themselves.
+Sometimes individuals make their rapid response own arrangements but this risks being ill-prepared for what they will encounter and they end up 'getting in the way' or needing aid themselves.

-Careful selection of people carrying out this type of work is essential and organisations familiar with the problems associated humanitarian aid work and protracted overseas visits usually have rigorous procedures to select suitable candidates in an effort to avoid problems for the individual, other workers, and the host country where local emergency services are already challenged.
+Careful selection of people carrying out this type of work is essential.
+Organisations familiar with the problems associated with humanitarian aid work and extended overseas placements usually have rigorous procedures to select suitable candidates.
+Good preparation can help avoid problems for the aid worker, stress for their colleagues and also avoid putting extra pressure on the host country's emergency services which are likely to be already stretched to capacity.

-This advance planning means that problems can often be anticipated and extra support provided either before the aid workers departure or when these workers arrive at their posting.
-Problems and/or disappointments can arise when these sort of preparations are overlooked or not carried out in a responsible manner.
+This advance planning means that problems can often be anticipated and extra support provided, either before the aid workers departure or when the worker arrives at their posting.
+Problems and/or disappointments can arise when preparations are inadequate or not carried out responsibly.

-It must be part of the recruitment process to ensure volunteers have no history of physical, sexual or child abuse
+It must be part of the recruitment process to ensure that volunteers have no history record of physical, sexual or child abuse.

-It can be complicated and costly to send volunteers abroad into crisis situations.
-This was highlighted by the serious Ebola haemorrhagic fever outbreak in West Africa in 2014
+It can be complicated and costly to send volunteers abroad at short notice into crises such as the poorly anticipated major Ebola haemorrhagic fever outbreak in West Africa in 2014